tiprankstipranks

 Share Price & Shareholder Rights - Risk 1

 The market price of our common stock historically has been, and we expect will continue to be, subject to fluctuations.
-These fluctuations may be due to our operating results or factors specific to our operations (including those discussed in our risk factors), changes in securities analysts' estimates of our future financial performance, ratings or recommendations, our results falling below our expectations and analysts' and investors' expectations, the failure of our capital return programs to meet analysts' and investors' expectations, significant catastrophe events, departure of key personnel, cyber-attacks, or factors largely outside of our control, including those affecting the property and casualty insurance industry.
+These fluctuations may be due to our operating results or factors specific to our operations (including those discussed within this Item 1A.
+Risk Factors section), changes in securities analysts' estimates of our future financial performance, ratings or recommendations, our results falling below our expectations and analysts' and investors' expectations, the failure of our capital return programs to meet analysts' and investors' expectations, significant catastrophe events, departure of key personnel, cyber-attacks, or factors largely outside of our control, including those affecting the property and casualty insurance industry.
 The stock market in general has experienced price and volume fluctuations that have often been unrelated or disproportionate to the actual operating performance of listed companies.
 In addition, our stock is followed by a small number of analysts and the average daily trading volume tends to be low.
 These factors could adversely affect the price of our common stock.

 Accounting & Financial Operations - Risk 1